What is Xeomin?

 These symptoms can happen hours to weeks after you receive an injection of Xeomin

 These problems could make it unsafe for you to drive a car or do other dangerous activities.
-See “What should I avoid while receiving Xeomin?"
+See “What should I avoid while taking Xeomin?"

 Do not take Xeomin if you: